 Where near-real-time and historical river discharge measurements are available, EFAS provides postprocessed hydrographs.
 Those hydrographs are bias-corrected using the near real-time discharge measurements at the station with the aim to diminish the systematic errors of the hydrological model.
-A detailed description of EFAS post-processing methodology is available from EFAS Postprocessing - Copernicus Emergency Management Service - CEMS - ECMWF Confluence Wiki Newly provided hydrological stations are typically included twice per year into the EFAS post-processed hydrographs.
+When available, local flood threshold values of discharge are shown in the hydrographs.
+A detailed description of EFAS post-processing methodology is available from EFAS Post-processing - Copernicus Emergency Management Service - CEMS - ECMWF Confluence Wiki.
+Newly provided hydrological stations are typically included twice per year into the EFAS post-processed hydrographs.